armingh2000/linux-insides/Booting/linux-bootstrap-1.md

 ```
 IP (Instruction Pointer)       0xfff0
-CS (Code segment) selector     0xf000
+CS (Code Segment) selector     0xf000
-CS (Code segment) base         0xffff0000
+CS (Code Segment) base         0xffff0000
 ```

-The processor starts working in [real mode](https://en.wikipedia.org/wiki/Real_mode).
+The processor starts working in [real mode](https://wiki.osdev.org/Real_mode).
 Let's back up a little and try to understand [memory segmentation](https://en.wikipedia.org/wiki/Memory_segmentation) in this mode.
 Real mode is supported on all x86-compatible processors, from the [8086](https://en.wikipedia.org/wiki/Intel_8086) CPU all the way to the modern Intel 64-bit CPUs.
 The `8086` processor has a 20-bit address bus, which means that it could work with a `0-0xFFFFF` or `1 megabyte` address space.
 But it only has `16-bit` registers, which have a maximum address of `2^16 - 1` or `0xffff` (64 kilobytes).

 [Memory segmentation](https://en.wikipedia.org/wiki/Memory_segmentation) is used to make use of all the address space available.
 All memory is divided into small, fixed-size segments of `65536` bytes (64 KB).
 Since we cannot address memory above `64 KB` with 16-bit registers, an alternate method was devised.
 In other words, when we calculate any address using registers and load it into the address bus, we can only cover 64 kilobytes and cannot fill the address bus.